MadeleineCO/MadeleineCO.github.io/docs/ANS 120/Unit 2/Part 1/Estrus Cycle and Parturition Process.md

 		- Chorion (middle)
 		- Allantois (outer)
 			- Watery fluid in the outside layer
-			- Ruptures first (water breaking)
+			- Water breaking is chorioallantois
-	2. Chorioallantois = fused layers of placenta (Chorion + Allantois) making up the outer sac
+	1. Chorioallantois = fused layers of placenta (Chorion + Allantois) making up the outer sac
-	3. Amnionic sac = makes up the inner sac
+	2. Amnionic sac = makes up the inner sac
-	5. Placenta attached to internal organism by ambilocal cord
+	3. Placenta attached to internal organism by ambilocal cord
-	6. Uterine wall surrounds it all
+	4. Uterine wall surrounds it all
-	7. Functions
+	5. Functions
 		- Exchange of products between the dam (mother) and offspring
 			1. Nutrients an waste
 			3. Oxygen and carbon dioxide